foursides/foursides.github.io/_posts/2015-04-19-The-Pause-That-Refreshes-At-Sparkling-Hill.md

 ![](http://www.foursides.ca/images/SparklingHill8.jpg)

-The saunas were more memorable to me this time.
+The saunas[^1] were more memorable to me this time.
 I remembered several of them from before, but I had forgotten or never had a chance to experience some of the other ones.
 There are seven saunas to enjoy, ranging from a high and dry heat (90C with 10% humidity) to extremely humid saunas that have you dripping in sweat after a few seconds.
 An hour of alternating between the saunas, the outdoor infinity pool, and the hot tub, had my body melting away.
 It was wonderful to sit in there and not think, about work or life.

 ![](http://www.foursides.ca/images/SparklingHill5.jpg)